 In 2013 a full concert - Compánach - was built around the format of the Companion.
 This uses the A-Z structure of the book, covering music of every county in Ireland and all tune-types.
 For the narrative it uses images - c.
 600 large-format pictures back projected on a 4-metre screen which is behind the performers.
 Some of these are historical, but c.
 400 are high-quality contemporary shots of musicians and places in Ireland, most are the work of Belgian-Irish photographer Jacques Piraprez Nutan.
-Full details here, and a short video extract is on Youtube.
+Full details here, and a short video extract - Co.
+Clare - is on Vimeo.

-A full 2-CD album of the the sound-track of Compánach is available (see Whinstone.net), and, from December, 2020, a chapterised, 26-section DVD featuring all the music and c.
-940 visual images related to the music, all from Compánach, will be available as a virtual concert - Virtual Ireland in Music.
+A full 2-CD album of the the sound-track of Compánach is available (see Whinstone.net), and, from December, 2020, a chapterised, 27-section DVD featuring all the music and c.
+700 visual images related to the music, all from Compánach, is available as a music documentary - Turas - Virtual Ireland in Music.
 This is also available online as a Vimeo video

 About the editor